MCluck90/foal-ts-monorepo/README.md

 6. You are now debugging the server and the client at the same time!

-## Creating New Projects
+## Creating New Packages

-Use the `new` script to create new projects for use in this repo.
+Use the `new` script to create new packages for use in this repo.

 ```
 Usage: yarn new [type] [name]